SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Tides of Chaos

-You can manipulate the forces of chance and chaos and reroll attack rolls or saving throws, with advantage, whenever you fail on your first attempt.
+Whenever you fail an attack roll or a saving throw, you can manipulate the forces of chance and chaos to reroll it with advantage.
 Whenever you do so, you automatically roll on the Wild Magic Surge table the next time you cast a levelled spell.
-You can use this feature a number of times equal to your proficiency bonus per long rest.
+You can use this feature 1D3 times per long rest.

 * Wild Magic Surge